carlspring/s3fs-nio/README.md

 * Removed META-INF/services/java.nio.file.spi.FileTypeDetector #78
 * Bucket are filestores and root directories for a bucket is the bucket itself.
 * getFileName for a root Path is ```null```
+* Added new method toURL to S3Path and can be customized with the property s3fs_path_style_access #83
 * Improved S3Path Tests

 #### Features: